Privacy Bias in Language Models: A Contextual Integrity-based Auditing Metric: Summary

+We formalize the novel notion of \emph{privacy bias} as an auditing metric, grounded in CI theory.
+We apply this metric to (a) capture the skew in an LLM responses about appropriateness and (b) empirically estimating the distance from an ``unbiased'' expected value.
+We demonstrate and compare privacy biases in existing LLMs, and further show that prompt sensitivity and model configurations can lead to high variance in privacy bias.
+Our work builds on prior efforts to evaluate the sociotechnical properties of LLMs.
+This is a non-trivial task as it requires a deeper understanding of both societal factors and the inner workings of these LLMs.
+Uncovering privacy biases in LLMs enables critical discussion of their legitimacy and moral weight by examining how such biases affect interests and societal values such as autonomy and freedom of expression.

-We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), RGPIN-2022-04595, and thank the OpenAI API Researcher Access Program for the credits to evaluate GPT-4 model.
-Vasisht is supported by David R. Cheriton Scholarship, and Cybersecurity and Privacy Excellence Graduate Scholarship. \end{arxiv}
+\begin{arxiv} \begin{acks} We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), RGPIN-2022-04595, and the OpenAI API Researcher Access Program for the credits to evaluate the GPT-4 model.
+This research was enabled in part by support provided by the Digital Research Alliance of Canada.
+Vasisht is supported by the IBM Ph.D.
+Fellowship, David R. Cheriton Scholarship, and the Master card Cybersecurity and Privacy Excellence Graduate Scholarship. \end{acks} \end{arxiv}